miralab-ai/generative-data-augmentation/README.md

 Github repository for the article below:

-Burak Aktas, Doga Deniz Ates, Okan Duzyel, and Abdurrahman Gumus "**Data Augmentation Using Diffusion-Based Models for Improved Performance in Ocular Disease Diagnosis Using Retinography Images**", International Journal of Machine Learning and Cybernetics (2024)
+Burak Aktas, Doga Deniz Ates, Okan Duzyel, and Abdurrahman Gumus "**Diffusion‑based data augmentation methodology for improved performance in ocular disease diagnosis using retinography images**", International Journal of Machine Learning and Cybernetics (2024)

 # Abstract